paolo7/extractor-script/README.md

 # PROHOW Extractor

-### Script to Extract Subsets and Simplified Versions from the PROHOW Multilingual Dataset
+A script to extract subsets and simplified versions from the PROHOW Multilingual Dataset.

 ## Installation